-FUM managed by the Company on behalf of customers was £14.8 billion (2022: £14.7 billion) at the balance sheet date.
-The net increase of £0.1 billion is primarily a result of positive market movements on underlying investments, with net customer outflows marginally offsetting these market gains.
-The average FUM balance over the year was £14.6 billion (2022: £15.8 billion).
+FUM managed by the Company on behalf of customers was £13.7 billion (2023: £14.8 billion) at the balance sheet date.
+The net decrease of £1.1 billion is a result of expected amounts of retail policy run-off. and also institutional net outflows from changes in fund strategies, These decreases were partially offset by positive market movements throughout the year.
+The average FUM balance over the year was £14.2 billion (2023: £14.6 billion).

-Revenue from AMCs (charged as a percentage of customer funds under management) was £55.6 million (2022: £62.8 million).
+Revenue from institutional business and retail AMCs (charged as a percentage of customer funds under management) was £53.4 million (2023: £55.6 million).